We’re very excited for the launch of an awesome new feature for our members: Meta Strategy.

 We’ve added one small bit of additional sophistication:

 Because each strategy is only contributing a small portion of the overall portfolio’s allocation, it’s common for a particular asset to have an impractically small allocation relative to the whole.
-So for any asset with less than a 3% allocation in the combined portfolio, we “roll that allocation up” into a higher level asset.
+So for any asset with a small allocation in the combined portfolio, we “roll that allocation up” into a higher level asset.

 For example, exposure to emerging markets (EEM) would roll up to developed international markets (EFA), and exposure to the Nasdaq 100 (QQQ) would roll up to the S&P 500 (SPY).
-Again, this is only for combined allocations smaller than 3%.
+Again, this is only for small combined allocations.
 This approach has had essentially no impact on historical performance, but makes trading Meta Strategy much more practical for retail investors.